omer-ayhan/Ask-Genie-powered-with-OpenAI-/README.md

 # Setup
  - Before start using this project you must have an secret API key from OpenAI private beta.
- - After acquiring the secret key create a file in `.json` format and add it into that file properly.
+ - After acquiring the secret key, create a file in `.json` format and add it into that file properly.
  - Lastly as it's shown in the `main.py` script enter the file name correctly inside `open(filename)` function